Hanuman-Limbalkar/WanderLust/README.md

-Visit the website here: Wanderlust Website  https://wanderlust-seyv.onrender.com/listings WanderLust
+Visit the website here: Wanderlust Website  https://wanderlust-seyv.onrender.com/listings

+🌍 WanderLust 🌍

 WanderLust is a comprehensive travel listing web application designed to provide users with a platform to list properties and explore, review, and filter properties based on categories and locations.
 It offers a visually appealing interface, secure user authentication, and efficient data management.

-Features
+Features 🚀:
+1. Property Listing
-Property Listing: Users can easily list their properties on the platform.
+Users can easily list their properties on the platform.
+2. Property Exploration
-Property Exploration: Users can explore properties based on various categories and locations.
+Explore properties based on various categories and locations.
-Interactive Map: Integrated Mapbox GL for displaying property locations on an interactive map.
-User Authentication and Authorization: Secure sign-in and sign-up functionality implemented using Passport.js.
+3. User Authentication and Authorization
+Secure sign-in and sign-up functionality implemented using Passport.js.
+4. Image Management
-Image Management: Utilizes Cloudinary for storing and displaying property images.
+Utilizes Cloudinary for storing and displaying property images.
+5. Validation
-Validation: Client-side validation, Mongoose schema validation, and a dedicated reviews section.
+Client-side validation, Mongoose schema validation, and a dedicated reviews section.
+6. Session Management
-Session Management: Managed with cookies for a seamless user experience.
+Managed with cookies for a seamless user experience.
+7. Error Handling
-Error Handling: Comprehensive error handling for a smooth user experience.
+Comprehensive error handling for a smooth user experience.
+8. RESTful API
-RESTful API: Provides a RESTful API for efficient data interaction.
+Provides a RESTful API for efficient data interaction.
+9. Password Hashing
-Password Hashing: Implements password hashing for enhanced security.
+Implements password hashing for enhanced security.
+10. MVC Architecture
-MVC Architecture: Follows the Model-View-Controller architecture for organized code structure.
+Follows the Model-View-Controller (MVC) architecture for an organized code structure.

+Technologies Used 🛠️:

+Frontend: HTML, CSS, JavaScript

+Backend: Node.js, Express.js

+Database: MongoDB

+Authentication: Passport.js

+Image Storage: Cloudinary